John Singleton, maker of ‘Boyz N the Hood,’ dies at 51

 NEW YORK (AP) — Director John Singleton, who made one of Hollywood’s most memorable debuts with the Oscar-nominated “Boyz N the Hood” and continued over the following decades to probe the lives of black communities in his native Los Angeles and beyond, has died.
 He was 51.

-Singleton’s family said Monday that he died after being taken off life support, about two weeks after the director suffered a major stroke.
+Singleton’s family said Monday that he died in Los Angeles, surrounded by family and friends, after being taken off life support.
+Earlier this month, the director suffered a major stroke.

 Singleton was in his early 20s, just out of the University of Southern California’s School of Cinematic Arts, when he wrote, directed and produced “Boyz N the Hood.”
 Based on Singleton’s upbringing and shot in his old neighborhood, the low-budget production starred Cuba Gooding Jr. and Ice Cube and centered on three friends in South Central Los Angeles, where college aspirations competed with the pressures of gang life.
 “Boyz N the Hood” was a critical and commercial hit, given a 20-minute standing ovation at the Cannes Film Festival and praised as a groundbreaking extension of rap to the big screen, a realistic and compassionate take on race, class, peer pressure and family.
 Singleton would later call it a “rap album on film.”